HatifNeyaz/EuroSAT_imaging/README.md

-# Satellite Image Recognition (Europe)
+# Satellite Image Recognition

-## Objective: Use Europena raw satellite images to predict the picture to be a farmland, residential area, industrial area,
-## river, sea/lake, pasture, forest, highways or herbaceous vegetation
+## Objective: Use raw satellite images to predict the picture to be a farmland, residential area, industrial area, river, sea/lake, pasture, forest, highways or herbaceous vegetation

 #### ❗ This works only on European satellite images

+#### Dataset used is EuroSAT

 The Confusion Matrix of the model